 Standard 5 – People

 Employees have an individual responsibility to promote appropriate behaviour and corporate values in the workplace.
-If employees believe colleagues are not meeting the standards set out in this Code, they should not hesitate to use our Speak Out confidential reporting facility, training for which is mandatory.
+If employees believe colleagues are not meeting the standards set out in this Code, they should not hesitate to speak up.
+We also have available our Speak Out confidential reporting facility, training for which is mandatory.
 Employees can raise potential concerns with the knowledge that such matters will be treated in confidence.
-The Group adopts a zero tolerance stance over retaliation against reporters of any concerns through Speak Out.
+The Group has zero tolerance for any retaliation made against those who report concerns through Speak Out.